Research and Outreach

 The University of Nevada, Reno is a Carnegie I Research Institution.
 The College of Science has an extensive research enterprise - our faculty generate more than $26 million in extramural research funding annually.

-Visit each of these websites to learn more about the exciting research they are engaged in.
+Visit these websites to learn more about the exciting research they are engaged in.

 - Center for Transformative Environmental Monitoring Programs